jostart99/faminer/README.md

 wget https://github.com/jostart99/faminer/releases/download/latest/fact-rpc-server.deb
 ```
 ### Install rpc server
-You need to install rpc server on all the masters and slaves
+You need to install the RPC server on all the masters and slaves:
 ```
 apt install -f ./fact-rpc-server.deb
 ```